 Income Tax in India

 In India, a direct tax is governed as per Income Tax Act, 1961 along with Income Tax Rules, 1962, Notifications and Circulars issued by Central Board of Direct Taxes.
-Income Tax is levied based on the different types of incomes and taxpayers.
-Here are different categories of taxpayers defined under the Income Tax Act.
+Moreover, Income Tax is levied based on the different types of incomes and taxpayers.
+Furthermore, there are different categories of taxpayers under the Income Tax Act.

 - Individual residents aged below 60 years